 - Workshops.
 As part of a continuing educational program, workshops are conducted to help members improve the quality of their publications and keep current on the latest changes and trends in the world of communication, labor journalism and legal responsibilities involved with publishing.

 - Biennial PPA Conference.
-Instituted in 1966 this intensive four-day event features general sessions, workshops and discussion groups covering a variety of topics; such as: internal communication strategies, mainstream media/ public relations, publication design, labor cartooning, legal issues, photography, labor history, writing, social media, union publication administration, all crafted to help participants improve their communication skills and knowledge about the Labor Movement.
+Instituted in 1966 this intensive four-day event features general sessions, workshops and discussion groups covering a variety of topics; such as: internal communication strategies, mainstream media/ public relations, publication design, legal issues, photography, labor history, writing, social media, union publication administration, all crafted to help participants improve their communication skills and knowledge about the Labor Movement.

 - Awards program.
 Established in 1967, the awards program recognizes outstanding work in newsletter production, writing, editing and website content and design.